 Folding chairs are also provided for additional seating when needed.
-The folding chairs are typically stored in an exterior compartment, under the bed, or inside the wardrobe.
+The folding chairs are typically stored in an exterior compartment, under the bed, inside cabinet near the table, or inside the wardrobe, depending on model.

 Free-standing chairs are not intended for occupancy while the vehicle is in motion and must be stored before driving.